Impact Investing and Its Motivations

 With advances in disclosures and increased urgency, another approach has surfaced, which Morningstar Sustainalytics refers to as “impact-focused investing.”
 The impact-focused investor considers the positive or negative impacts on the environment or society that result from a company’s activities and makes investment decisions based on this dimension.
 In this approach, investors are intentionally seeking companies that create a positive impact or align with defined impact objectives.

 Impact-focused investors are not looking to link their investment capital to specific impact outcomes, rather they look to channel capital towards positively impacting companies and away from negatively impacting companies.
-This approach can be integrated into existing responsible investing strategies.
+This approach can be integrated into existing sustainable investing strategies.

 How Impact Investing Relates to ESG